 John D. Simon, Lehigh’s 14th president, is an internationally renowned chemist and highly respected leader in higher education.
-Formerly executive vice president and provost at the University of Virginia, Simon took office at Lehigh on July 1, 2015.
+He took office at Lehigh on July 1, 2015.

 During his tenure at Virginia, Simon spearheaded a number of global initiatives, including the establishment of a new major in global studies and the opening of a physical presence for the university in Asia.
 He played a leading role in the launch of the University of Virginia’s cutting-edge Data Science Institute as well as its Advanced Research Institute, and in creating the university’s Endowment for the Arts.
 He also appointed several of the University of Virginia’s deans and oversaw the hiring of several hundred faculty.